wooline/react-coat/API.md

 ### LOCATION_CHANGE

-A constant defined，when the URL changes, will dispatch an @@router/LOCATION_CHANGE action, can listen to this action, and respond to it.
+A constant defined，when the URL changes, will dispatch an @@router/LOCATION_CHANGE action, can subscribe to this action, and respond to it.

 ```JS
 declare const LOCATION_CHANGE = "@@router/LOCATION_CHANGE";